-The two mood extremes of bipolar disorder are mania and depression.
+Bipolar disorder swings between mania and depression.
 Mania is an increase in energy and a decreased need for sleep.
 The mood may be overly happy or irritable.
 Depression is a down mood with heavy fatigue and irritability.

 There are 4 forms of bipolar disorder: